More

 • Employee policy training which covers rules, protection mechanisms like passwords, two-factor authentication, avoid accessing open networks, blacklisted sites, etc

-• Enter a signed contract or pact with them which clearly states the policy and repercussions in case of non-compliance
+• Enter a signed contract or pact with them which clearly states the policy and repercussions in case of non-compliance.
+Utilize robust contract lifecycle management software to ensure transparency and efficiency in managing agreements.

 • Allow only the registered BYOD devices to access company data or apps